 During my sporting life, I have grown an affinity with Under Armour as a brand.
 Partly, because every time I enter the gym in my Under Armour gear I believe some of Anthony Joshua’s spirit stays with me.
 It gets me through the challenges ahead and I secretly hope I will come out of the gym after that session looking like him.
 But no doubt AJ eats more protein than the rest of the UK put together, trains almost all hours under the sun and doesn’t have an unhealthy appetite for peanut M&Ms. (But peanut M&M’s have plenty of protein in them… right?!)

 I like the Under Armour clothing range though, it’s comfortable and stylish, and not just for the gym.
 Their golf range is good too and each time I head to do something active, there is a consistency of a certain look and feel that sits well with me.

-So, you can imagine how surprised I was to receive this email one day out of the blue.
+So, you can imagine how surprised I was to receive an email one day out of the blue.

-You will notice in the email my email address begins with neil_ now I am almost certain Neil has and always has been a male name (apologies any ladies called Neil).
+In the email, my email address begins with “neil_”.
+Now I am almost certain Neil has and always has been a male name (apologies any ladies called Neil).
 I have always bought male Under Armour clothing, I haven’t been snooping around the ladies area of their site and I’ve never bought my wife (or myself for that matter) any female clothing online at all.

 I did a little more research to look at how Under Armour are using data.
 I found several articles explaining how Under Armour uses big data to know more about their customer and provide added value, build interconnectivity and increase personalisation.